jezzsantos/saastack/docs/design-principles/0110-back-end-for-front-end.md

   `anti-csrf-tok` header on the request with the value it reads from the `index.html` page.
 Writing custom headers on requests (like:
   `anti-csrf-tok`) is forbidden by SOP in compliant browsers.
 * Point 3: The JS on www.hacker.com would have to know the AES encryption key on the BEFFE to create their own token value.
-(They could, however, use their own encrypted token and related cookie- from monitoring their own account on the site - to force a re-login of their account and initiate a "Login CSRF").
+(They could, however, use their own encrypted token and related cookie, from monitoring their own account on the site, to force a re-login of their account and initiate a "Login CSRF").
 * Point 4: The JS on www.hacker.com would have to spoof the `origin` or `referer` headers on the request.
 The browser should not allow JavaScript to do this.
 * Point 5: The JS on www.hacker.com would have to bypass the CORS preflight check set on www.yourproduct.com in order for any state-changing API call to succeed.